c2FmZQ/tlsproxy/examples/pki/README.md

   - bob@example.com

 backends:
-# Optional: Use a server name to publich the CA's certificate and Revocation
+# Optional: Use a server name to publish the CA's certificate and Revocation
 # List.
 - serverNames:
   - pki.example.com